bas080/colcise/README.md

 [![Build Status](https://travis-ci.org/bas080/colcise.svg?branch=master)](https://travis-ci.org/bas080/colcise)

-Python script that takes a string of multiple lines (\n) and an argument as that is the delimeter to be used to create columns.
+Perl script that takes a string of multiple lines (\n) and an argument as that is the delimeter to be used to create columns.

 Colcise works nicely together with vim's ability to perform external commands on